scalacenter/scalajs-bundler/doc/src/site/reference.md

 `npmDevDependencies`: list of the NPM packages (name and version) your build depends on.

+`enableReloadWorkflow`: whether to enable the “reload workflow” for `webpack in fastOptJS`.
+When enabled, dependencies are pre-bundled so that the output of `fastOptJS` can directly be executed by a web browser without being further processed by a bundling system.
+This reduces the delays when live-reloading the application on source modifications.
+Defaults to `true`.

 `webpackEntries`: list of entry bundles to generate.
 By default it generates just one bundle for your main class.